 The Sargents converted to Universalism as soon as it came to America, as did John Stevens.
 Gloucester was the only placee in the country where John Murray found people had already converted to Universalism.

 The Congregationalists suspended the Sargents from the First Parish Church of Gloucester.
-They were invited to return, but refused.
+Then they invited the Murrays to return, but the Murrays refused.
 Instead, they went to court and won their case, allowing them to support the church they preferred.
-They also built the first Universalist meeting house on land donated by Winthrop Sargent.
-It was dedicated on Christmas Day 1780.
+They also built the first Universalist meeting house on land donated by Winthrop Sargent and dedicated on Christmas Day 1780.

 During the Revolution, John Murray was suspected of being a British spy, but George Washington appointed him chaplain of the Rhode Island Brigade.
 The other chaplains objected to him because he didn’t believe in hell.